bigwhoop/formular/README.md

 ### Error messages binding

 The error messages binding allows for easy access to the error messages that occurred during validation.
+See the validation chapter for more information on how to set up validators.

     <ul><?php foreach ((array)$this->messages->val() as $error): ?><li><?= $error; ?></li><?php endforeach; ?></ul>
     ...